-The business analytics and intelligence graduate certificate program is designed to enable working professionals to extract, analyze, interpret, and present information to decision makers in the private sector.
+The business analytics and intelligence graduate certificate program is designed for working professionals seeking to hone their skills by learning to efficiently extract, analyze, interpret, and present information to decision makers in the private sector.

 The business analytics and intelligence graduate certificate is a four course, 12-credit program consisting of 3 core classes to improve data analytics for the private sector, business writing and strategies.
 One elective is to be selected from business-related intelligence courses, which include: cyber threat, social network, financial analysis, advanced analytical techniques, or geospatial intelligence.